Who I am

 I have always enjoyed drawing and painting, and particularly found a passion for photography when I was studying abroad in Europe early in my career.
 While earning my BFA at Brigham Young University in Photography and Design, I began mixing photography with other mediums, which took my art in a more abstract direction.
 Advances in technology opened up exciting new possibilities, and my work continues to evolve.

 I am inspired by strong shapes, textures, and color, usually in the most unlikely places.
 I love to capture unnoticed details that are an integral part of my work, and I start by manipulating them in photo editing software.
-The work is then created (printed or painted) and mounted on various substrates (paper, wood, metal, or canvas) according to the image and what best represents my vision for that particular piece.
+The work is then created (printed or painted) and mounted (ie: paper, wood, metal, canvas) on various substrates, according to the image and what best represents my vision for that particular piece.
 As an interdisciplinary artist, I have a full range of tools and mediums at my disposal.
-Oil paint, acrylic paint, encaustic (bees wax), and resin are a few of the mediums that are often incorporated into selected pieces that complement the walls of collectors, clients, hotels, and companies worldwide.
+Oil paint, acrylic paint, encaustic (bees wax), and resin are a few of the mediums that are often incorporated into selected pieces, that complement the homes of individual clients, hotels, or the work-space of companies worldwide.